 Through NEW CLOTHING FOR KIDS, we deliver sweatpants, hoodies, leggings, shirts, sneakers, underwear, socks, winter jackets, and toiletries, as well as hand-made hats and scarves.
 New clothes give kids a sense of normalcy and fitting in that can improve self-esteem, school attendance, and educational success.
 Students are more likely to participate in school activities, including playing outdoors at recess, if they have shoes that fit and winter coats to keep them warm.
 One principal thanked us for our clothing donations, noting that it ‘provides much-needed support for our students during the windy and blustery fall and winter seasons.’
 The items are helpful when students are sick and need a change of clothes, and can even allow students to attend more days when they would otherwise have to rotate clothes with siblings.

-We receive reports from teachers and counselors about children's reactions to our donations.
-In one report, a child feared his new clothes would be taken away, because he'd never had clothes that had tags on them; while other children leave the tags on to show they are brand new.
-One teacher reminded us how a simple gesture can make a huge difference in a child's life when she reported on our donation of school uniforms to that school.
-A student, whose family had recently immigrated her and was struggling financially, had only 2 outfits for school.
-The teacher reported that when she gave the child new uniforms, the child: could not stop smiling from ear to ear, and although she has very little English skills, she said "thank you" over and over again.
-Whenever I see her, she is wearing her uniform with pride!
+Teachers also provide feedback.
+One teacher reported that a child feared his new clothes would be taken back because he'd never had clothes with price tags; while other teachers note that children sometimes leave the tags on their clothes to show they are brand new.
+One teacher reminded us how a simple gesture can make a huge difference.
+A student whose family had recently immigrated here and was struggling financially had only 2 school outfits.
+But when she received the uniforms we donated, “she could not stop smiling.
+Although she has very little English skills, she said 'thank you' over and over.
+Whenever I see her, she is wearing her uniform with pride.”

-We could not carry out our mission without the generous support of donors like you.
-We are thankful for your support and hope we can rely on your continued generosity, especially in today's economic conditions!
+We couldn't carry out our mission without the generosity of donors like you.
+We are very grateful for your support and hope we can rely on your generosity so we can continue to make a difference.